-An Associate Degree in human services field plus one year related
+An Associate Degree in human services or a related field plus one

-record checks.
-Possession of a valid driver's license and a good
+checks.
+Possession of a valid driver's license and a good driving

-driving record is required.
-Pre-employment drug testing and an
+record is required.
+Pre-employment drug testing, TB testing or

 position is filled.
 USDA is an equal opportunity provider,

-Keywords: New River Community Action Inc, Roanoke , Employment Specialist, Human Resources , Christiansburg, Virginia
+Keywords: New River Community Action Inc, Roanoke , Family Educator, Other , Christiansburg, Virginia